AstraBert/llama-4-researcher/README.md

     + [On Linkup Dashboard](https://app.linkup.so/api-keys)
     + You can create your own internal key
     + You can create your own variables to connect to a Postgres database, or, if you're using Supabase, you can get them clicking on the "Connection" widget at the top of the page.
+    + You can get your Supabase URL and Supabase API key on [Supabase](https://supabase.co)

 ```bash
 mv .env.example .env